A guide to the most popular search engine providers and directories

 LookSmart launched independently in October 1996, was backed by Reader’s Digest for about a year, and then company executives bought back control of the service.

-LookSmart also bought the WiseNut crawler-based search engine in April 2002 (see below).
+LookSmart also bought the WiseNut crawler-based search engine providers in April 2002 (see below).
 It is expected that sometime in 2003, WiseNut’s results may become offered through the LookSmart web site, in addition to LookSmart’s traditional human-compiled listings.

 The Open Directory uses volunteer editors to catalog the web.
 Formerly known as NewHoo, it was launched in June 1998.
 It was acquired by AOL Time Warner-owned Netscape in November 1998, and the company pledged that anyone would be able to use information from the directory through an open license arrangement.